 Close

-Much to no one’s surprise, the global Semiconductor industry is considered one of the key driving forces behind the entire consumer electronics value chain.
+Unsurprisingly, the global semiconductor industry is considered one of the key drivers of the entire consumer electronics value chain.

 Why traceability matters: Semiconductor equipment and chip manufacturing

-For those who manufacture both the semiconductor equipment and the ever-important chips, the ability to document, trace, and track the movement of their products down the assembly line and through the supply chain is a critical element to a successful process.
+For both the semiconductor equipment and the ever-important chip manufacturers, the ability to document, trace, and track the movement of their products down the assembly line and through the supply chain is a critical element to a successful process.
 Read on to discover why traceability matters in this cutting-edge industry!

 semiconductors campaign